A Self-Improving Architecture for Dynamic Safety in Large Language Models: The Self-Improving Safety Framework (SISF)

 \subsection{Architectural Paradigm: Continuous Self-Adaptation}

-Contemporary AI safety often follows a "Static Fortress" model, relying on fixed, pre-deployment defenses.
-This paradigm is fundamentally reactive, as it cannot adapt to "zero-day" threats that were not anticipated at design time.
-We propose a paradigm shift to "Continuous Self-Adaptation," an architectural approach where the system is designed to autonomously learn from detected breaches at runtime.
-This model enables the system to generate and deploy new, specific defense policies in response to novel attacks, creating a persistent, adaptive defense.
-The SISF is the architectural embodiment of this paradigm.
+Contemporary LLM safety practice follows what we term the ``Static Fortress'' model: defenses are designed, tested, and deployed before release, then remain fixed until a manual update cycle.
+This paradigm cannot respond to threats not anticipated at design time.
+We propose a shift to ``Continuous Self-Adaptation,'' where the system autonomously detects safety failures at runtime, synthesizes new defense policies from observed breaches, and deploys those policies immediately without system restart or redeployment.